OlivierHnt/RadiiPolynomial.jl/docs/src/index.md

 Hence, the desired solution is the unique fixed-point within the ball(s) whose radius yields an a posteriori error bound on the numerical approximation.

 [RadiiPolynomial.jl](https://github.com/OlivierHnt/RadiiPolynomial.jl) is a Julia package to conduct the computational steps of the Radii Polynomial Theorem.
-For the entailed rigorous floating-point computations, the RadiiPolynomial software relies on [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl)[^2].
+For the entailed rigorous floating-point computations, the RadiiPolynomial library relies on [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl)[^2].

 [^2]: L. Benet and D. P. Sanders, [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl).